 Water

-I could cut back on eating but probably not on drinking water, so I went down to the water fountain by the fitness center to fill up a few jugs of water.
+While I could cut back on eating, that wasn’t the case for drinking water.
+Instead of purchasing gallons of brand-name water, I went down to the water fountain by the fitness center to fill up a few jugs of water.
 It was plenty for the week so no cost incurred.

 Activities

-I went out to jog and walked a lot at night.
-It’s amazing how many things you overlook when you are always in a rush.
-Plus I always feel refreshed after the outdoor activity so that’s certainly something I will keep doing.
+This week I went out to jog and walked a lot at night.
+It’s amazing how many things you overlook when you are in a rush.
+This week reminded me how refreshed I always feel after some outdoor activity… so that’s certainly something I plan to incorporate into my routine.

-I also got in a lot of blogging, as I wasn’t watching TV or using the computer for anything else but something productive.
-It’s amazing the efficiency you can achieve when you don’t give yourself the option to slack off.
+The best part?
+I was able to accomplish a ton blogging as I wasn’t watching TV or using the computer for anything else other than to be productive.
+Again, it’s amazing the efficiency you can achieve when you don’t give yourself the option to slack off.

 What I Learned